 - some of its clients include Coca-cola, Comcast, Groupon, Nordstrom, Amazon, Google, Microsoft

-- it's been called "a cutting-edge firm in the field of machine data"
+- it's been called "a cutting-edge firm in the field of machine data" by one investment analyst and another commented that "It’s numbers are truly mind-blowing"

 - and its annual sales over the past 5 years have grown 300%